fp3draza/coevolution_robustness/README.md

 # Coevolution increases robustness to extinctions in mutualistic but not exploitative communities

-This repository hosts the code used in the manuscript *Coevolution increases robustness to extinctions in mutualistic but not exploitative communities*.The directory is structured as follows:
+This repository hosts the code used in the manuscript *Coevolution increases robustness to extinctions in mutualistic but not exploitative communities*.
+The directory is structured as follows:

 - code: contains all code to run simulations, process results, and visualise output.
 - input: directory where data used to parametrise simulations is stored.